heroLFG/hugo-herolfg-site/content/posts/government.md

 # What are my goals?

-- learn and teach the adaptive system function of government
+I learn.
+I give intent.
+I invite feedback.
+I give progress.
+I give outcomes.

 # What is government?

-Broadly speaking, government is a system.
-Systems have inputs, outputs, functions, and goals.
-The health of a system is related to the outcomes of the goals.
-The adaptive system function is required to maintain a healthy realworld system capable of learning, problem solving, and innovation in a changing environment.
+Government is a system which has inputs, outputs, functions, and goals.

 # What is government corruption?

-Broadly speaking, a corrupt government fails to accomplish goals.

-## Citizens
-## Law Makers
-## Law Enforcers
-## Lawyers
-## Judges
+The perception of government corruption emerges when people disagree with government activities.

+# How can we reduce government corruption?

+Let us imagine a world where people have learned to be righteous so that there is no perception of corruption because no person disagrees with any other person's activities.